• Film, Film Developing, Photos

 • decent flash with various modes

-Hmm, not too many now hey.
-Probably none.
-Except for the mighty Olympus Mju:II.
-(The only other camera that might come close is the Konica Big Mini, but they’re a bit more expensive, and i don’t have any experience with them yet)
+Is your list getting smaller?
+It may even be empty.
+If you’re lucky though you will still have one camera in mind, the mighty Olympus Mju:II.
+(The only other camera that might come close is the Konica Big Mini, but they’re more expensive, and I don’t have any experience with them yet).

 Just for the record, this camera isn’t perfect.
 It has some quirks that can be annoying, such as how it resets settings when you shut it down (for example, it’ll reset the flash mode you selected earlier).
 Trying to focus through glass can also be annoying but sometimes fixed by focusing to infinity at the sky then re-composing the shot again.
 Also, selecting spot metering can be fiddly.
-But the good points far outweigh the bad points.
-And the truth is that this is an amazingly simple, cheap, and compact camera that takes amazing photos.
+But the good points far outweigh the bad, And the truth is that this is an amazingly simple, cheap, and compact camera that takes amazing photos.
+It’s currently my “go everywhere” camera and if you can’t already tell I really enjoy using it.
+If you’re in the position to get one don’t hesitate, I’m certain you’ll get a lot out of it.

 Some shots from my First Week with the Mju:II